 Pupils are assessed across 5 learning cycles.
 These assessments show pupil progress and allow us to identify pupils who may need additional catch up sessions or small adjustments which will accelerate their learning.

 Our teaching staff are expected to make reasonable adjustments to their lessons and resources to ensure inclusion of all pupils.
 This may on occasion include interventions and small group work.
 Teachers liaise closely with the SENDCo they alert her to any concerns that they have throughout the year but parents and young people must contact us as soon as they themselves have any concerns.

 Moreton staff expertise

-Mrs Webster, the SENDCo, worked for many years as a teacher for Special Educational Needs, delivering appropriate programmes of study for English and Maths to support pupils with SEND.
-She has completed the National Award for SEND Coordination and many other courses relating to a wide range of additional needs.
+Mrs Harding, the SENDCo, worked for many years as a teacher and supporting Special Educational Needs and SEMH needs of pupils.
+She is undertaking the National Award for SEND Coordination and many other courses relating to a wide range of additional needs.

 We have staff within our Inclusion Team with the appropriate expertise and skills for working with pupils who have:

 - Sensory Impairments – sensory processing disorders, visual and hearing difficulties

 - Social, Emotional and Mental Health Difficulties (SEMH)